John Smith (housebreaker)

 John Smith (c.
-1661 – after 1727), also known by the alias John Wilson, was a London housebreaker, most notable for his three evasions of execution.
+1661 – after July 1727), also known by the alias John Wilson, was an English criminal who was notable for his three evasions of execution.
 His first evasion earned him the nickname of Half-hanged Smith.

 Biography

 Early life and career

 John Smith was the son of a Malton farmer.
 He was apprenticed by a packer, and served him as a journeyman.
 He then went on to serve the navy, first in a merchantman, then in a man-of-war, and was discharged after the Battle of Vigo Bay.
 Soon after that, he enlisted as a soldier, where he acquainted with bad associates and started his career as a housebreaker.

 First conviction

 On 5 December 1705, Smith was accused of four indictments and was convicted of two of them, and was sentenced to death.
 He showed little concern over his sentence until his execution was ordered on the Christmas Eve of the same year.
 He was taken to the Tyburn gallows where he was hanged.

 Smith's family and friends were present at his hanging.
 Some attempted to tug at his legs to shorten his suffering, while others held them up for the mere possibility that Smith would not die.
 Others fought over the body with anatomists.
 After hanging for a quarter of an hour, the people cried out 'A reprieve'!
 The reprieve was granted, and Smith was cut down.
 He was taken to a house in the neighbourhood, where he recovered.

 When asked what his feelings were during the execution, Smith replied:

 I remember a great pain caused by the weight of my body.
 My spirits were in a great uproar, pushing upwards; when they got into my head I saw a great blaze of glaring light that seemed to go out of my head in a flash.
 Then the pain went.
 When I was cut down I got such pins-and-needles pains in my head that I could have hanged the people who set me free.

 Smith was granted freedom a few months later, on 20 February 1706.